Gene Set Similarity Tutorial

 Similarity via Log Odds Ratio

 The log odds ratio (logOR) provides a statistically grounded alternative for assessing gene set similarity.
-It measures enrichment of one set within another, relative to a defined background or gene universe, using a 2×2 contingency table and a one-sided Fisher’s exact test.
+It measures enrichment of one set within another, relative to a defined background or gene universe, using a 2×2 contingency table.

 -